gilangfnd/gilangfnd/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋 , I'm Gilang!
-Having knowledge to create web automation using cypress, cucumber selenium java, Katalon, Postman and JMeter.
+Have knowledge of Fullstack Developer and QA Engineer.
+I have the ability to use HTML5, CSS, Bootstrap, php, MySQL, React.js, and I can use tools for QA Engineers such as Cypress, Katalon, JMeter, Postman, and Cucumber (BDD).

 # Table of contents
 <!--ts-->